Models

 Encoders/Decoders

-The encoder and decoder can be chosen to be a GNN or a GraphTransformer.
-This choice is independent of the processor, but currently the encoder and decoder must be the same model type otherwise the code will break.
+The encoders and decoders can be chosen to be GNNs, GraphTransformers, or Transformers.
+This choice is independent of the processor, but currently the encoders and decoders must be the same model type otherwise the code will break.

 Field Truncation